-REBECCA SEIPLE, PSYD | Postdoctoral Psychologist
+REBECCA SEIPLE, PSYD |

 Dr. Seiple is committed to creating a warm, safe space where genuine insight and new forms of self-expression can emerge.
-Within this supportive therapeutic relationship, you’ll have the opportunity to explore your identity and the ways you connect with others.
-Drawing on an understanding of early life experiences, she helps you make sense of the persistent patterns that may be shaping your present.
+Within this supportive therapeutic relationship, clients will have the opportunity to explore their identities and the ways they connect with others.
+This can include deeply exploring gender, sexual, racial and cultural identities and the ways they intersect with experience in society.

 Dr. Seiple is trained in a range of evidence-based approaches, including DBT, CBT, mentalization-based therapy, and psychodynamic therapy with a focus on relational processes.
 She also has specialized expertise in Exposure and Response Prevention (ERP) for OCD, CBT for psychosis, and relational therapy for autism.
 These modalities are thoughtfully integrated and applied as they become relevant and helpful to your unique therapeutic needs.